 Taking the Initiative to Help Farmers

 Help is here and it’s only a phone call away.
-SIU Medicine has new programs to assist farmers and their families, and to train medical professionals to understand the specific needs for those in rural areas.
+SIU Medicine has new programs to assist farmers and their families and to train medical professionals to understand the specific needs of those in rural areas.

 The Farm Family Resource Initiative (FFRI) is a network of support and resources for farmers and their families, including a free helpline (1-833-FARM-SOS).
 The 24/7 helpline connects you to health professionals who specialize in ag-related stress.

 This means you are talking to medical professionals living in Illinois who can relate to the local economy, weather, and other daily stressors specific to our region.

 In addition to text, email, and website services, telehealth counseling sessions are available for those in need of additional support.
 Up to six individual, couple, or group sessions are available at no cost to the farmer or farm family member with the support of grant funding.

 FFRI Ag Resource Specialist Karen Stallman lives on a farm in southern Illinois and understands the challenges farm families may encounter.